jploskonka/jploskonka.github.io/content/post/acceptance-testing-with-codecept-js.md

 ```

 ## Back to code—adding a todo
-Now when it's possible to easily run tests and see what's going on during them
+Now that we know how to run our tests and we can easily see what's going on in
-let's write first scenario!
+browser let's add first scenario! :-)

-To create a new todo, user would visit the page, insert the content of todo into
+To create a new todo, user would visit the page, insert content of todo into
-`.new-todo` input and press Enter key.
-I assume the todo is created successfully
+`.new-todo` input and press `Enter` key.
+I'd say todo is created successfully
 when its content is visible inside `.todo-list` element.
 Scoping our
 expectations is important here because in case user would forget to save the
 task its content would still be visible inside input field and the test would